A vision is not just a picture of what could be; it is an appeal to our better selves, a call to become something more.Rosabeth Moss Kanter

 At first glance, these suggestions do, indeed, provide parameters.
 A principal or teacher could take any of the above and apply that lens to focus efforts for the school year.
-In that way, goals are “whats”— the efforts, tasks, steps, procedures.
-They offer a snapshot of the end-product that can occur if the proper steps are taken.
-While many of us agree that’s a step in the right direction, “whats” typically compartmentalize efforts and building tasks instead of culture.
+In that way, goals are the “whats”—the efforts, the tasks, the steps, the procedures.
+Goals take into account a snapshot of the end-product that can occur if the proper steps are taken.
+While many of us agree that’s a step in the right direction, “whats” typically compartmentalize efforts and building tasks instead of inspiring an innovative culture.

 These are not small feats.
-Nonetheless, if our “whats” don’t have a “why”— if our processes don’t have a passion — we will fail in our pursuits.
+However, if our “whats” don’t have a “why”—if our processes don’t have a passion—we lack true vision and will, ultimately, fall short.
 We cannot go through the paces of performing our “whats” every day if we do not truly see the intention behind our work.

 Developing the ‘Why’

 We’ve read countless articles, clung to the words of speakers recounting their journeys of school transformation, all compelling us to find the holy grail of a culture of innovation.
-The culture serves as the heartbeat of an organization.
-It’s the steady pulse of “why” that transforms our needs from must-do action items into rallying cries of purpose-filled impact that will improve the lives of our children.
+Culture is the heartbeat of an organization.
+And it’s the steady pulse of “why” that transforms our needs from must-do action items into rallying cries of purpose-filled impact that will improve the lives of our children.

-As we began our vision quest in my district, we knew that we wanted the input and buy-in of the community, families, and faculty that we serve.
-While there is commonality of interest among these parties, we recognized that each had unique perspectives.
-We wanted to limit influence from others therefore, we met with these stakeholders as organizational entities.
+As we began our vision quest in this district, we knew that we needed considerations and commitments from the community, families, and faculties we serve.
+While there is commonality of interest among these parties, we recognized that each had unique perspectives, and we wanted to limit influence from others; therefore, we met with these stakeholders as organizational entities.
 In each session, we asked the same questions and took scrupulous notes to be sure to capture the intent and beliefs of all involved.

 It’s interesting to note that, with one small exception, the responses that came from these meetings were very similar and allowed us to establish six core values centering on this underlying principle: